sankeerthvodela/github-authentication/README.md

 # github-authentication

+# Install Wamp server.

+# Create a new folder github_authentication inside www folder and copy the files.

-# Install Wamp server and copy the files into www folder in wamp server.
+# Copy and paste the url in browser  (http://localhost/github_authentication